NS2CDT/ns2_beta/README.md

     - Decreased Ink Cloud cooldown to 15 seconds (from 16).
     - Decreased weight of Mines and Hand Grenades to 0 (from 0.1).
 So they no longer affect marine's speed.
     - Increased Skulk bite cone to to 0.8x1.2  (from 0.8x1.0).
+    - Decreased re-drop block times for cysts and resource towers to 1 second (from 5-7 seconds)

 ## Full Changelog:

 - Added a "changelog" console command to show this webpage.
 - (Experimental) The health and armor status (hp bar) is now hidden for enemy players for all field players.
 We recommend to enable damage numbers
+- Decreased re-drop block times for cysts and resource towers to 1 second (from 5-7 seconds)

 - Marine
     - Shotgun